smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/databaseManagementManual.md

 ```
  usagecount | ideal_shared_buffers
 ------------+----------------------
- >3         | 88 MB
+ >3         | 240 MB
-  3         | 40 kB
+  3         | 28 MB
-  2         | 416 kB
+  2         | 16 MB
-  1         | 56 kB
+  1         | 548 MB
+  0         | 188 MB
-(4 rows)
+(5 rows)
 ```

 You will need to run this many times under different loads to determine a suitable value.
+In this case a 1GB cache is fine for the geospatial workload.

 ### 7.1.2 Query Tuning